Data-Efficient RLVR via Off-Policy Influence Guidance: Analysis

 \textbf{Pass Rate. } To analyze the pass rate of the selected data, we contrast the performance of the top-100 prompts (selected using the MATH validation set) on the base model versus the evolving online model.
 As illustrated in Figure~\ref{fig:cropi_sel_pass_rate_combined}, we plot both the offline pass rate (pass rate on the base model) and the online pass rate (pass rate on the current training checkpoint).
 The offline pass rate (blue bars) shows a downward trend after the initial step, dropping from 0.75 to around 0.53.
 This indicates that as training progresses, CROPI selects problems that are increasingly difficult for the original base model.
 In stark contrast, the online pass rate (green bars) exhibits a strong upward trend, rising from 0.75 to 0.87.
 This demonstrates that \textbf{\textit{ while the selected problems are challenging, they fall within the current model's learning frontier}}.
 The model effectively learns to solve them, reflecting CROPI's ability to dynamically select data that maximizes learning efficiency.
 Ultimately, the model is trained on data with a high online pass rate (in the 0.6 to 0.9 range), which corresponds to the difficulty interval where performance improvement is most pronounced.

-In Appendix~\ref{sec:more_select}, we provide a detailed breakdown of data source, knowledge catagirues, diversity of selected data.
+In Appendix~\ref{sec:more_select}, we provide a detailed breakdown of data sources, knowledge categories, and the diversity of selected data.
 These results demonstrate that CROPI not only achieves strong performance but also offers a degree of interpretability.